andreakano/Zabbix-Palo-Alto-Firewall/README.md

 # Zabbix template for Palo Alto Networks Next-Generation Firewall
-Template para monitoramento do Firewall Palo Alto com a atualização da memória RAM utilizada pelo Firewall.
+Template to monitorPalo Alto Networks with Memory RAM Graph update.

 # Overview
 The template to monitor Palo Alto Networks NGFW PAN-OS by Zabbix using SNMP v2c.
 For Zabbix version: 5.4 and higher.